Home → Labor Laws → Federal Overtime Rule Changes 2016 As Apply to Maine

 Who is entitled to overtime pay under federal and state labor laws?

 Most employees covered by the FLSA under federal law and Maine’s overtime statute must be paid at least one and one-half times their regular rate of pay for any hours they work beyond 40 in a workweek.
-An employer who requires or permits an employee to work overtime is generally required to pay the employee premium pay for such overtime work.
+In most cases, an employer who requires an employee to work overtime is generally required to pay the employee premium pay for such overtime work.

 Is overtime due after eight hours worked in a day?